capactio/capact/docs/tutorial/mattermost-installation/README.md

 * [Capact CLI](https://github.com/Project-Voltron/go-voltron/releases) installed.
 * [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed.
-* GKE cluster with a fresh Capact installation.
+* Cluster with Capact installation.
 See the [installation tutorial](../capact-installation/README.md).
 * For the scenario with Cloud SQL, access to Google Cloud Platform.

 ### Install all Mattermost components in a Kubernetes cluster